top of page

 The love of Christ for us is continuous and will always be there for us.
 As Romans 8 tells us, nothing can separate us from His love.
 Yet will still have to continue in His love!
 He loves the whole world according to John 3:16 and 1 John 2:2.
 Nothing is going to change His love for us or for the world or sinners whom He died for.
 His love will always be there, we can count on that!
 This just assures us of God’s love and faithfulness.
 It does not assure Him of our faithfulness to Him.
 This is something we have to work out ourselves.
 He has given us all we need in order to do that, so its not of our own works, but of His work in us – as we allow Him to have our whole heart and life.
 We must choose to continue in His love!

 Every relationship requires two parties to do their part in maintaining it.
-To remain in Him and continue in Him and His love and goodness are responsibilities given to our part of the relationship.
+To remain in Him and continue in Him and His love and goodness are responsibilities given to us as our part of the relationship.
 He is sure to always be faithful to keep His part.
 However, Him doing His part can never make up for us not doing our part.
 Our failure to do our part continuously, without repentance, shows a condition of the heart that we simply are not willing to deal with.
 It is an act of rebellion to His commands, thinking we know better or can do just find without obeying Him.

 The Holy Spirit